D3SOX/psychonautwiki-journal-substance-injector/README.md

 ## License

-This project is free software.
-Feel free to use, modify, and distribute it.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).